MicrosoftDocs/win32/desktop-src/appxpkg/how-to-programmatically-sign-a-package.md

 ### Step 2: Call SignerSignEx2 to sign the app package

 After you define the required structures that are specified in the previous step, you can use any of the options available on the [**SignerSignEx2**](https://docs.microsoft.com/windows/desktop/SecCrypto/signersignex2) function to sign an app package.
-When you use **SignerSignEx2** with UWP app packages, these restrictions apply:
+When you use **SignerSignEx2** with packaged Windows app packages, these restrictions apply:

 -   You must provide a pointer to an **APPX\_SIP\_CLIENT\_DATA** structure as the *pSipData* parameter when you sign an app package.
 You must populate the **pSignerParams** member of **APPX\_SIP\_CLIENT\_DATA** with the same parameters that you use to sign the app package.
 To do this, define your desired parameters on the **SIGNER\_SIGN\_EX2\_PARAMS** structure, assign the address of this structure to **pSignerParams**, and then directly reference the structure's members as well when you call [**SignerSignEx2**](https://docs.microsoft.com/windows/desktop/SecCrypto/signersignex2).
 -   After you call [**SignerSignEx2**](https://docs.microsoft.com/windows/desktop/SecCrypto/signersignex2), you must free the **pAppxSipState** on the *pSipData* by calling [**IUnknown::Release**](https://docs.microsoft.com/windows/desktop/api/unknwn/nf-unknwn-iunknown-release) on **pAppxSipState** if it's not **NULL**.